ssuryanarayanan/Qi-Docs/docs/index.md

 - A computer
 - A set of tools that you feel comfortable using to consume and use RESTful Web Services
 - If consuming the .NET Qi Client Libraries, you must be using tools capable of using the .NET 4.5.2 Runtimes in your enviroment
-- A Qi Preview Tenant and corresponding set of OAuth2 authentication keys
+- A Qi Preview tenant from OSIsoft and corresponding set of OAuth2 authentication keys

 ## Using the samples
 Once you've met the prerequisites, feel free to get the various Qi Preview samples.